donesday/donesday/README.md

 * call your mom, tell her that you love her, ask her how she is doing and actually listen to what she is saying
 * review your credit card history to find and cancel all those useless subscriptions that you are still paying for
 * prepare a hand-written letter for your loved one
+* fix an appointment with a dentist BEFORE it starts to hurt
 * etc.

 ## What you need